 The Fund maintains positions in non-derivative financial instruments in accordance with its investment management strategy.
-The Fund's investment portfolio comprises units of mutual funds and debt securities (Sukuk and Murabaha placements).
+The Fund's investment portfolio comprises debt securities (Sukuk and Murabaha placements).

 The Fund's investment manager has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
 Compliance with the target asset allocations and the composition of the portfolio are monitored by the Fund Board on a semi-annual basis.